August 25: Today in Royal History

 August 25, 1707 – Birth of King Luis I of Spain at Buen Retiro Palace in Madrid, Spain

 After the abdication of his father, Luis I, King of Spain had a very short reign, from January 14, 1724 to August 31, 1724.
-In 1722, Luis married Princess Louise Élisabeth of Orléans.
-The marriage was not successful and resulted in no children due to the young age of Louise Élisabeth and because she became increasingly known for her erratic and impulsive behavior.
+Luis married Princess Louise Élisabeth of Orléans in 1722 but the marriage was unsuccessful and resulted in no children due to the young age of Louise Élisabeth and because she became increasingly known for her erratic and impulsive behavior.
 On January 14, 1724, Luis’s father King Felipe V abdicated the Spanish throne in favor of Luis for reasons that are still unclear.
 Perhaps it was because Felipe suffered from mental instability and did not wish to reign due to his increasing mental decline.
 King Luis I contracted smallpox in July 1724.
 His wife Louise Élisabeth was his only company because his parents, fearful of the illness, left the Palacio del Buen Retiro in Madrid, Spain.
 Luis’s smallpox was complicated by pneumonia.
 Fourteen-year-old Louise Élisabeth cared for and remained with her seventeen-year-old husband until his death, on August 31, 1724.
 She also contracted smallpox but recovered from the illness.

 Unofficial Royalty: King Luis I of Spain